wincent/wincent/README.md

 - Swap Option and Command keys on my external Realforce keyboard.
 - Make the "application" key (extra modifier key on right-hand side) behave as "fn" on Realforce keyboard.
+- Map Control-I to F6 (only in the terminal) so that it can be mapped independently from Tab in Vim[^linux].
 - Make "pause" (at far-right of function key row) behave as "power" (effectively, sleep) on Realforce keyboard.
 - Adds a "SpaceFN" layer that can be activated by holding down Space while hitting other keys; I use this to make the cursor keys available on or near the home row in any app.

+[^linux]: This isn't needed on Linux because we can achieve the same via a Kitty configuration.

 ### Zsh